By V. Moore:

 Additional technical information:

-The carburetor functions by pressure differential.
+The carburetor creates the air-fuel mixture that promotes combustion, and it functions by pressure differential.
 The boost venturii accelerate the flow by creating a low pressure area.
-As pressure at the boost venturii is lower than atmospheric in the fuel bowls, the fuel is compelled to flow from the fuel bowls, through the metering circuits, and out the boost venturii.
+As pressure at the boost venturii is lower than in the float bowls, fuel is compelled to flow from the bowls, through the metering circuits (becoming an air-fuel emulsion), and out the boost venturii into the fast-moving induction tract.
+But it’s engine vacuum that activates the kinetics of depression–as the pistons descend in their bores and with their respective intake valves open, the giant sucking sound is created.
+(Excuse dubious analogy of the late Ross Perot’s once popular political phrase.)

 Competition carburetor specialists equipped with a sophisticated flow bench can measure the pressure difference with an manometer.
-Known as ‘measuring the signal’, the goal is to achieve the highest signal-to-flow ratio, and they pay particular attention to the symmetry of all four boost venturii bores.
+Known as ‘measuring the signal’, the goal is to achieve the highest signal-to-flow ratio, and they pay particular attention to the symmetry of all four boost venturii and their placement within the main venturii.
 Poor booster alignment, for example, has an adverse effect on the carburetor’s performance.
 Higher or lower signal is corrected by normal carburetor tuning, jets, or air bleeds.
-However, a carburetor with a poor signal-to-flow ratio could not perform as efficiently as one with an optimum signal.
+However, a carburetor with a poor signal-to-flow ratio cannot not perform as efficiently as one with an optimum signal.

 The anatomy of the blow-through carburetor